andrewsch16/sportsbetting-simulation/README.md

 you can see the odds and calculate EV using this spreadsheet -- (credit to @AlexMonahan100 on twitter for making this!)

 https://docs.google.com/spreadsheets/d/1Ql7TGK7w0HmiloejMgtGM8tNBxLOr4Yz7ONI1LNNnE8/edit?usp=sharing

+the "payout model" simulates a prizepicks 5-flex play, which is as follows

+0/5 - 0% return
+1/5 - 0% return
+2/5 - 0% return
+3/5 - 40% return
+4/5 - 100% return
+5/5 - 900% return

+<b> USE "setamountsim" if using a set $ amount per bet.
+Use "percentagesim" if you want to bet a % of your bankroll per bet. </b>